CaptainRich/Aliens/README.md

 ## References
-1. Python for You and Me, Kushal Das, Feb 17, 2021
-2. Python Basics: A practical Introduction to Python 3, David Amos, Dan Bader, 2022
-3. Python Ultimate Guide (web download, source unknown)
+1. Python Crash Course, Eric Matthes, No Starch Press, 2023

 ## File List
-**dir_list.py** - a small module with the 'worker' routines.
-**directory-scan.py** - the main program (invoke this file).
+**aliens.py** - the main game file.

 ## Technologies and Imports
 The following modules are necessary imports (imported in the .py files):
-- os
-- datetime
-- dirlist
-- pathlib
+- sys
-- easygui
+- pygame

 ## Sample Output
 The image above shows a sample output: